bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

 NGINX
 ~~~~~

-:index:`[TAG=nginx->bareos-webui] <pair: nginx; bareos-webui>`
+:index:`[TAG=nginx->bareos-webui] <single: nginx; bareos-webui>`

-If you prefer to use |bareosWebui| on Nginx with php5-fpm instead of Apache, a basic working configuration could look like this:
+If you prefer to use |webui| on Nginx with php5-fpm instead of Apache, a basic working configuration could look like this:

 .. code-block:: bareosconfig
    :caption: bareos-webui on nginx